cristianbogdan/road-coloring/infra-projects/README.md

   * in principle it maps `/infra` URIs to `tilestache` to write the years on the project map
   * it maps /click to deal with clicks on the map
   * `tilestache/infra.cfg` is the tilestache configuration for the project years.
 It makes use of the mapnik file `tilestache/osm_infra-noent.xml`
-  * JS files are served from `/work/maps/infra-projects`
+  * HTML, CSS and JS files are served from `/work/maps/infra-projects/client/dist` after `npm run build` is run
   * data is served from `/data` as per the general `docker-mapnik` nginx configuration